po1sigala/live/02-Lesson-Plans/Part-Time/07-Week_Project-1/README.md

   * Working collaboratively is an important skill to acquire as a developer.

+* There are occasional circumstances, such as an illness or a personal emergency, which might force a student to complete a group project on their own.
+In these circumstances, as the instructor, you will meet with the student and SSM to determine if completing the project independently is the best path forward.
+If it is, you will share adjusted project requirements and a grading rubric with the student.

 * The Instructor Demo activities on the first day ask you to create a project repository.
 You can create one on-the-fly or you may want to create on in advance.

 * Be sure to spend plenty of time making sure that students can follow best practices while collaborating with git.